ServSlack/misp_docker/README.md

 MISP Docker Ubuntu 24.04

-Project created by Weliton Souza, please give the credits and lets connect " https://www.linkedin.com/in/weliton-souza/ "
+Project created by Weliton Souza, lets connect " https://www.linkedin.com/in/weliton-souza/ ".

 This project can be used to create two Docker containers running Ubuntu 24.04 with MISP ("Malware Information Sharing Platform").